 - An upbeat, helpful tone while keeping high standards for accountability.

-- A demonstrated interest in food justice and democracy.
+- An interest in food justice and democracy issues.

 Preferred skills, experience, and attributes: